 Tais is Brazilian but grew up riding in Venezuela, where she lived and competed in Dressage and jumpers, going on to win FEI World Challenges and Venezuela National Champion titles, to name a few.
 She has also attended clinics with world-renowned. olympic riders and judges and is eager to share her knowledge with our community.

-Tais is also fluent in Portuguese and Spanish if your like to take lessons in your native tongue!
+Tais is also fluent in Portuguese and Spanish if you'd like to take riding lessons in your native tongue!

 Amy grew up in Minnesota where she always admired horses, but did not start riding until she was 14 and got her own horse.
 Amy moved to Massachusetts in 2013 where she also began playing polo with Mark Tashjian.
 The first time she held a mallet was during a beach ride and the rest is history.

 According to Amy, the best part of polo is being part of a team, and getting to ride a horse at the same time.
 She is a Massachusetts Licensed Riding Instructor and a Member of the USPA.
 Amy recommends to learn polo in group lessons, but she is available to teach private lessons as well.